 Any personal information provided to the Challenge will be held by, or on behalf of, the Challenge at one of NIWA’s sites and/or by a third-party service provider.
 The Challenge may use third-party service providers (whether in New Zealand or overseas, and whether contracted directly or via NIWA), to manage and store personal and other information it collects, and will ensure that any such provider has sufficient security measures in place to protect Users’ personal information.

-Such services have their own privacy policies which Users should read.
+Such services have their own privacy policies which Users should also read.

 Users may need to provide evidence of identity if they make a request for access or correction of personal information.